RIT Sponsored Research garners $74 million in funding

 Rochester Institute of Technology had its second best year ever in sponsored research funding and a record year for research expenditures in fiscal year 2019.

-Among the funding sources, RIT received $35 million from federal agencies, $11.2 million from New York state and $6.1 from corporate and private sources.
+Among the funding sources, RIT received $35 million from federal agencies, $11.1 million from New York state.
 From federal agencies, there was $11.5 million from the National Science Foundation, $8 million from the Department of Defense, $6.1 million from the Department of Health and Human Services (most of that from the National Institutes of Health) and $2.1 million from NASA.

 The university also submitted a record 731 research proposals, totaling $250 million this past fiscal year.